Guildhall Quarter – a modern retail and residential space for historic Canterbury

 - Maxim’s strong relationship with local media secured significant coverage in local business press, broadcast outlets and with two highly-positive front-page stories in the Kentish Gazette, hailing the project as a ‘City Saviour’ with a ‘2020 Vision’.

-- The council’s planning committee unanimously approved the scheme, with construction work due to start later in 2020.
+- The council’s planning committee unanimously approved the scheme.

 Community engagement, marketing, media relations, public affairs